t4nello/McSwarm/README.md

 Login to Portainer and setup the new password ```http:<ip>/Portainer```, then deploy other stacks

-## Credentials:
-Portainer:
-  Login: admin
-  Password: to be set at first login
-Grafana:
-  Login: admin
-  Password: admin | change at first login

 ## Environment Variables

 | Parameter           | Description                                                    | Example Value                              | Stack             |